cdjoubert/ModSimLib/Readme.md

 # ModSimLib

-ModSimLib is a Javascript framework that can be used to build simple user interfaces with controls, indicators and diagrams.
-The aim is to facilitate the representation of physical and technical systems, especially in the field of electrical engineering.
+ModSimLib is a Javascript framework that can be used to build, for educational purposes, simple user interfaces with controls, indicators and diagrams.
+The aim is to facilitate the representation of physical and technical systems, particularly in the field of electrical engineering.

 Controls include:
 * Sliders